-During a BDSM scene or other kink activities, the Dominant and submissive can experience a huge endorphin rush.
-It can be a shock when it is all over, for Doms and for subs.
-A proper checklist helps prevent this.
-It’s a way for those in a D/s (Dom/sub) relationship to calm back down.
+During a BDSM scene or other kink activities, the Dominant and submissive can experience a huge endorphin rush, which can be a shock for both when the scene ends.
+BDSM aftercare is needed after the scene is over because it’s a way for those in a D/s (Dom/sub) relationship to calm back down.
 If your aftercare kit has room for improvement, or worse, is nonexistent, then these ideas can help.
 But first, let’s cover the definition of aftercare and the meaning of subdrop.

 Want a free checklist to help you get the most out of aftercare?
 Click the button below and send it to your partner too!

-What exactly is aftercare?
+What exactly is aftercare for BDSM or other kink activities?
 Here is the actual definition: